charmplusplus/charm/doc/charm++/manual.rst

 occur, using the *+LBPeriod* runtime option to specify the time interval.

-.. note:: In AtSync mode, Applications that use dynamic insertion or deletion of array elements must not be doing so when any element calls ``AtSync()``.
-This is because AtSync mode requires an application to have a fixed, known number of objects when determining if ``AtSync()`` has been called by all relevant objects in order to prevent race conditions (the implementation is designed to be robust against these issues and will often be able to handle them, but we make no guarantees if these rules are not obeyed).
-If using dynamic insertion, please ensure that insertions and calls to ``AtSync()`` cannot be interleaved and that ``doneInserting()`` is called after insertions are complete and before any element calls ``AtSync()``.
-Insertions and/or deletions may begin again after load balancing is complete (i.e. ``ResumeFromSync()`` is called for an object on the given PE for insertions or for the object in question for deletions).

 The detailed APIs of these two methods are described as follows:

 #. **AtSync mode**: Using this method, elements can be migrated only